universalbit-dev/gekko-m4-globular-cluster/tools/docs/recognition.md

    Appends only signal changes to the log and deduplicates by timestamp.

 7. **Scheduled Execution:**
-   Runs every 15 minutes by default.
+   Runs every 1 hour by default.

 ---